 When you are using OpenGL to render previews and are previewing on a video monitor, the preview shown on the video monitor doesn’t update as you interact with elements of your composition until you have released the mouse at the end of an interaction.
 (See Preview on an external video monitor.)

-The Fast Previews button works the same way as in previous versions of After Effects, however, the options have been reordered, and the names of the options are new.
-The menu lists options ranging from higher quality but slower performance (Off), to lower quality but higher performance (Wireframe).
+The Fast Previews options range from higher quality but slower performance (Off), to lower quality but higher performance (Wireframe).

 Attempts to downsample footage while dragging a layer or scrubbing a property value.
-For the ray-traced 3D compositions, Adaptive Resolution will reduce the ray-tracing quality based on the current adaptive resolution:
+For the ray-traced 3D compositions, Adaptive Resolution reduces the ray-tracing quality based on the current adaptive resolution: